XGR Chain — Network Upgrade & Hardfork Process

 - full sync from genesis across activation works

-- validator nodes can propose and verify post-fork blocks
+- validator nodes can propose and verify post-activation blocks

 - release artifacts are reproducible